DeviprasadShetty9833/DSA_Prep_Qns/README.md

 # Overview
+This repository contains my solutions to **basic to medium-level Data Structures and Algorithms (DSA) problems**.
+The questions are sourced from the GeeksforGeeks DSA practice list and are categorized by data structures for easy navigation.

 ## 📂 Repository Structure
-The problems are grouped by data structure/topic, and each file contains solutions for multiple questions.
-Each problem is numbered as per the GeeksforGeeks list for easy reference.
+The problems are grouped by Data Structure/Level/Topic, and each topic contains solutions for multiple questions and Flow of solving, Learnings, Mistakes, etc. Each problem is numbered as per the GeeksforGeeks list for easy reference.
-Please note: the prt.c file includes some random questions of all topics which i used to practice and prepare for my viva examinations
+Please note: the prac.c file includes some random questions of all topics which i used to practice and prepare for my viva examinations

 ### Example Folder Structure: